 Physical and neurological exam

-Blood tests may help your doctor rule out other potential causes of memory loss and confusion, such as thyroid disorders or vitamin deficiencies.
+Blood tests may help rule out other potential causes of memory loss and confusion, such as a thyroid disorder or vitamin levels that are too low.
+Blood tests also can measure levels of beta-amyloid protein and tau protein, but these tests aren't widely available and coverage may be limited.

 Mental status and neuropsychological testing

-Your doctor may conduct a brief mental status test to assess your memory and other thinking skills.
-In addition, your doctor may suggest a more extensive assessment of your thinking and memory.
-Longer forms of neuropsychological testing may provide additional details about your mental function compared with others' of a similar age and education level.
+Your provider may give you a brief mental status test to assess memory and other thinking skills.
+Longer forms of this type of test may provide more details about mental function that can be compared with people of a similar age and education level.
+These tests can help establish a diagnosis and serve as a starting point to track symptoms in the future.

 - Computerized tomography (CT).
-A CT scan produces cross-sectional images (slices) of your brain.
-It's currently used chiefly to rule out tumors, strokes and head injuries.
+A CT scan, a specialized X-ray technology, produces cross-sectional images of your brain.
+It's usually used to rule out tumors, strokes and head injuries.

 Future diagnostic tests

-Genetic testing generally isn't recommended for a routine Alzheimer's disease evaluation.
-The exception is people who have a history of early-onset Alzheimer's disease.
-However, anyone with a family history of early Alzheimer's needs to meet with a genetic counselor to discuss the risks and benefits of genetic testing.
+Genetic testing isn't recommended for most people being evaluated for Alzheimer's disease.
+But people with a family history of early-onset Alzheimer's disease may consider it.
+Meet with a genetic counselor to discuss the risks and benefits before getting a genetic test.

 - Memantine (Namenda).
-This drug works in another brain cell communication network and slows the progression of symptoms with moderate to severe Alzheimer's disease.
+This medicine works in another brain cell communication network and slows the progression of symptoms with moderate to severe Alzheimer's disease.
 It's sometimes used in combination with a cholinesterase inhibitor.
-Side effects may include constipation, dizziness and headache.
+Relatively rare side effects include dizziness and confusion.

 Creating a safe and supportive environment